-Term/Acronym Description ІТС Individual Tariff Calculation.
+Term/Acronym Description ITC Individual Tariff Calculation.
 Kilovolt-Ampere (kVA) A unit of measure of apparent power.
 1 kVA is equivalent to 1,000 volt-amperes. kW, kWh Kilowatt, Kilowatt hour Load factor The ratio of a customer's average electrical load divided by the maximum electrical load.
 LV or low voltage A voltage not exceeding 1,000 volts.
 Maximum demand The highest amount of electrical power delivered (measured over a 15-minute or 30-minute average), or forecast to be delivered, over a defined period (day, week, month, season or year) either at a connection point, or simultaneously at a defined set of connection points.
 Megavolt-Ampere (MVA) A unit of measure of apparent power.
 1 MVA is equivalent to 1,000,000 voltamperes.
 MWh Megawatt hour National electricity market (NEM) As defined in the Rules.
 NER, or the Rules National Electricity Rules.
 Network The apparatus, equipment, plant, and buildings used to convey, and control the conveyance of electricity to customers (whether wholesale or retail) excluding any connection assets.
 In relation to a Network Service Provider, a network owned, operated, or controlled by that Network Service Provider.
 Network tariff The fees (including the rate or rates) TasNetworks uses to calculate the amount it charges customers, or a class of customers, for network services, as amended from time to time.
 Network use of system Relates to utilisation of the total electricity network (transmission and distribution) to convey electricity to consumers.
 NUoS charges to network users represent a combination of the transmission and distribution charges (i.e., NUoS = DUoS + TUoS).
 Obsolete tariff Network tariffs that have been superseded but remain in place until such time as they are rescinded, or the electrical configuration of a customer's installation is altered.
-Private residential dwelling A house, unit, town house or apartment that, in the reasonable opinion of TasNetworks, is used wholly or principally as a place of residence.
+Private residential dwelling A house, unit, town house or apartment that, in the reasonable opinion of TasNetworks, is not classifiable under the Australian and New Zealand Standard Industrial Classification (ANZSIC) and is used wholly or principally as a place of residence for personal, household or domestic purposes.
+The ANZSIC system is used to classify businesses and applies to any entity which provides goods and services, including companies, non-profit organisations, government departments and enterprises.
 Published tariffs Those network tariffs published from time to time, usually annually, by TasNetworks.
-Registered electrician A Person or Company licensed under the Electricity Industry Safety and Administration Act 1997 and the Occupational Licensing Act 2005 to perform maintenance, alteration or installation work on electrical infrastructure and associated fittings.
+Registered electrician A Person or Company licensed under the Electricity Industry Safety and Administration Act 1997 and the Occupational Licensing Act 2005 to perform

+Term/Acronym Description maintenance, alteration or installation work on electrical infrastructure and associated fittings.
 Retailer of choice A customer's current or chosen electricity retailer.

-Term/Acronym Description Special meter read As defined in the Ancillary Services - Fee Based Services Application and Price Guide.
+Special meter read As defined in the Ancillary Services - Fee Based Services Application and Price Guide.
 Specified demand Means the value of the electrical demand at the site to which a Specified Demand network tariff applies, as nominated by the operator of that site to TasNetworks.
 Supply voltage The nominal voltage measured at the Connection Point.
 TasNetworks Unless otherwise stated means TasNetworks Energy Pty Ltd ABN 24 167 357 299 in its capacity as a Distribution Network Service Provider.
 Time of use A tariff that has variable rates depending on the time-of-day electricity is consumed.
 Transmission network As defined in the Rules.
 Transmission system As defined in the Rules.
 Transmission use of system (TUOS) A charge to a Transmission Network User for use of the Transmission System for the conveyance of electricity.